 When submitting an article that we’ve requested, please attach a high-definition, current, color photograph of yourself and a two-sentence author description.
 Articles should be typed, single-spaced with word count in the upper right corner of the first page of the manuscript.
 If your article has already appeared elsewhere, please say so.
 Submissions should be emailed to the editor with an attachment in MS Word.

 Payment for Articles

-Currently we pay $150 for reprints from other periodicals and up to $500 for first rights to well-edited, original articles that fall within the correct word count.
+Currently we pay up to $100 for reprints from other periodicals and up to $300 for first rights to well-edited, original articles that fall within the correct word count, that will be promoted on the contents page.
 When we excerpt material from books, payment is negotiated with the publisher.

 For online content: Currently we pay $50–$100 per article for web content, based on word count and other aspects (such as keywords, photographs, additional research, etc.).